MingzhenAo/Constraint-Programming/README.md

      in command prompt.

-* For Linux, Minizinc IDE can be installed by inputing the commands below in terminal.
+* For Linux, Minizinc IDE can be installed by inputting the commands below in terminal.

          sudo apt update
          sudo apt install snapd